-Manual Exchange to Office migration methods consume a lot of time and effort.
+Manual Exchange to Office 365 migration methods consume a lot of time and effort.
 Only technically adept Exchange administrators can perform such migrations.
 Also, chances of errors cannot be avoided.
-That is why automated tools like Kernel Migrator for Exchange are important in Exchange to Office 365 migrations.
+That is why automated tools like Exchange Migrator are important in Exchange to Office 365 migrations.

-Kernel Migrator for Exchange is a professional solution that offers automated migration from all Exchange versions to Office 365.
-This Exchange Migration software fulfills the Office 365 migration requirements of all types of Exchange organizations including small, mid-sized, and large.
+It is a professional solution that offers automated migration from all Exchange versions to Office 365.
+This Exchange Migration software fulfills the Office 365 migration requirements of all types of Exchange organizations, including small, mid-sized, and large.

-Automated Exchange to Office Migration Using Kernel Migrator for Exchange
+Automated Exchange to Office 365 Migration Using Exchange Migrator

-In Kernel Migrator for Exchange, all migration-related tasks are created as Jobs and are executed at the desired time.
+In the tool, all migration-related tasks are created as Jobs and are executed at the desired time.
 To perform Exchange to Office 365 migration, you have to create a Project first.
 Then mailbox and public folder migration jobs are created inside this Project.

 Steps of Exchange to Office 365 mailbox migration